 Colors: Salmon Faverolles hens and roosters have drastically different appearances.
 Hens are lighter in color, with cream, buff, straw, and copper feathering.
 Roosters, though, have black, golden, and white feathering.
 Salmon Faverolles roosters are sometimes small when compared to males of other breeds, but they are always stunning in appearance.

-Status: American Livestock Breeds Conservancy Conservation Status: The ALBC lists Salmon Faverolles in the Critical category.
+Livestock Conservancy Status: Critical.
 More breeders are needed to help improve and preserve this hardy, useful, docile breed.

 Body Type: Some owners describe their Faverolles as "roly poly," "fluff balls," or simply "rounded."
 Indeed, they have deep, compact bodies and they tend to be short.
 They also have muffs, a fifth toe, whiskers, beards, and feathered legs.